CS-6381/FinalProject/Datastores & Distributed File Systems/Ceph/README.md

 ### Hardware Needs
 Create this table for all OS and CPU combinations tested
+- Commodity hardware is sufficient.
+- Ceph is write intensive.
+- Ceph File System is CPU intensive.

 #### EX: OS_A on CPU_B
 ||CPU|RAM|Hard Disk Memory|